powercord-org/powercord-backend/src/documentation/making_plugins/http.md

 > **BE CAREFUL**.
 We **strongly** discourage doing raw requests to Discord. **Only do this in desperate cases**.
 > In most cases, it is better to rely on local modules that are responsible of fetching and caching this data as they
 > most of the time save you from doing requests, because they have the data you want already cached.
 However, some
-> cases require you to do this.
+> sad cases require you to do this.